ozzie-lam/rebyte-docs/agents/design-your-agent/actions/tools/call-agent.md

 # Call agent

-We provide `Call Agent` action so that you can call other agents in your agent as an action.
+We provide `Call Tool` action so that you can call other tools in your agent as an action.

 ## Usage

-* Add a `Call Agent` action to your agent.
+* Add a `Call Tool` action to your agent.

 <figure><img src="../../../../images/call-agent-1.png"></figure>

-* Choose the agent you want to call(let's call it **"Agent B"**) and select the right version.
+* Choose the agent you want to call(let's call it **"Tool B"**) and select the right version.

 <figure><img src="../../../../images/call-agent-2.png"></figure>

 <figure><img src="../../../../images/call-agent-3.png"></figure>

-* Fill in the "Input Args" of Agent B; And the output of Agent B is the output of this action.
+* Fill in the "Input Args" of Tool B; And the output of Tool B is the output of this action.

 <figure><img src="../../../../images/call-agent-4.png"></figure>

-* **NOTE**: Make sure you fully understand the input format of Agent B before filling in the "Input Args".
+* **NOTE**: Make sure you fully understand the input format of Tool B before filling in the "Input Args".
 Otherwise, the system will throw an error.

-* Use the "Block Configs" to configure Agent B's action.
+* Use the "Block Configs" to configure Tool B's action.

 ## Output